hmostek/MART341-WebDesign/Assignment6/README.md

 Reflection...
 I honestly tried applying balance by adding some color and aligning the text within the site.
-The final design doesn;t wuite meet my initial idea, but that's what the next few weeks and assignments will help fix.
+The final design doesn't quite meet my initial idea, but that's what the next few weeks and assignments will help fix.
 I had challenges with styling and hyperlinks, but I figured them out with a little help Google.